Rising Stars (comics): Film adaptation

+In 2001 the series has been described as in the development stage for a film or TV treatment.

 In 2016, MGM optioned Rising Stars, with Straczynski slated to write the script and Alex Gartner and Richard Suckle to produce for Atlas Entertainment.

 Novelization

 Between 2002 and 2005, a novelization of Rising Stars by Arthur Byron Cover was published in a three-volume series.